Pa-Tada/Chewsy_Capstone/README.md

   * Congruencies between group members’ choices once every member has filled out the questionnaire,
   * Location
 * See all restaurant recommendations for each event in the group profile and my individual profile
-* Receive invitations to join other groups and send food preferences.
+* Receive invitations to join other groups and send food preferences
 * Click on an event and view restaurant details